Moshe Barazani

-Moshe Barazani, also Barzani (משה ברזני; June 14, 1926 – April 21, 1947), was an Iraqi-born Kurdish Jew and a member of Lehi ("Freedom Fighters of Israel," aka the "Stern Gang") underground movement in pre-state Mandate Palestine during the Jewish insurgency in Palestine.
-He is most notable for having committed suicide with a hand grenade together with Meir Feinstein, another Jewish underground fighter under sentence of death, shortly before their scheduled executions, and is memorialized in Israel today as one of the Olei Hagardom.
+Moshe Barazani, also Barzani (משה ברזני; June 14, 1926 – April 21, 1947) was an Iraqi-born Kurdish Jew and a member of Lehi ("Freedom Fighters of Israel," aka the "Stern Gang") underground movement in pre-state Mandate Palestine during the Jewish insurgency in Palestine.
+He is most notable for having died by suicide with a hand grenade together with Meir Feinstein, another Jewish underground fighter under sentence of death, shortly before their scheduled executions, and is memorialized in Israel today as one of the Olei Hagardom.

 Early life

 Barazani was born in Baghdad to a Kurdish Jewish family from Barzan.
 The family moved to Jerusalem when he was six.
 At an early age, he began working, initially as a carpenter's apprentice, and then in a soft drinks factory.

 Underground activity

 Barazani joined Lehi at an early age, following in the footsteps of his brother.
 Initially, he was a member of Lehi's youth division and posted propaganda leaflets, but later joined the fighting force.
 He participated in numerous sabotage operations, laying mines to destroy British vehicles and taking part in railway sabotage.

 On March 9, 1947, Barazani was sent on a mission to assassinate a senior British officer, Brigadier A.P.
 Davies, with a grenade.
 He was stopped and searched by a British patrol which found him near the Schneller Camp, a British installation in Jerusalem.
 A grenade was found in his pocket, and he was arrested.
 On March 17, 1947, he was tried before a military court on charges of illegal weapons possession and conspiracy to murder, convicted, and sentenced to death.